abhisharmab/abhisharmab.github.io/poetry/_posts/2020-03-28-your-presence.md

 abstract: Letter to my wife amidst Covid19
 ---

-Sometimes those eyes, sometimes those words, sometimes that hug, sometimes nothing but always everything, your presence.
+Sometimes those eyes, sometimes those words, sometimes that hug, Sometimes nothing but always everything, your presence.

 Funny, I want to be all in but also wish to be out.
 To observe the magic it spills, your presence.